|

 Open Windows Explorer, and select your

-*.chk; *.000 (and any others you want) Make sure that the
+*.chk; *.000 (and any others you want) Semicolon and space is the seperator Press Search

 To be on